 Example #5)

-Blinky Example – Now we repeatedly make all pins in port 0 (P0.0 to P0.30) High then Low then High and so on.
-You can connect Led to some or all Pins on Port 0 to see it in action.
-Here we will introduce some delay between making all pins High and Low so it can be noticed.
+Blinky Example - Now we repeatedly make first four pins in port 0 (P0.0 to P0.3) High then Low then High and so on.
+You can connect Led to any one of Pins used.
+Here we will introduce "hard-coded" delay between making the pins High and Low, so it can be noticed.

 void delay(void);